 -

-To make the meringue, use a stand mixer or an electric mixer fitted with the whisk attachment to beat egg whites and salt at high speed until soft peaks form.
+To make the meringue, use a stand mixer or an electric mixer fitted with a whisk attachment to beat egg whites and salt at high speed until soft peaks form.
 Reduce the speed and add sugar, 1 tablespoon of the sugar at a time.
 Beat egg whites until the sugar dissolves and stiff peaks form.
-Add cornflour, white wine vinegar, and whisk until just combined about 30 seconds.
+Add cornflour, white wine vinegar, and whisk until just combined, about 30 seconds.

 -

 Use a large metal spoon to scoop the meringue mixture onto the lined baking sheet into the drown circle.
-Then spread out the meringue with a bent spatula or to create a meringue dome.
+Then spread out the meringue with a bent spatula or create a meringue dome.
 Bring the meringue base to the center of the oven and bake at 230 degrees F/110 C for 20 degrees minutes.
 Then reduce the oven temperature to 210 degrees F/100 degrees and bake for a further 1 hour 15 minutes.
 Finally, turn off the oven and leave the meringue in the oven, with the door closed, for 3 to 4 hours until cooled completely.

 -

 To make the red wine sauce, place granulated sugar in a small saucepan and heat until sugar starts to caramelize (do not use a spoon, just swirl the pan over the stove).
-Take the saucepan out of the heat, carefully add warm red wine (use a microwave for 10 seconds).
+Take the saucepan out of the heat, and carefully add warm red wine (use a microwave for 10 seconds).
 Please, be careful since the mixture might splash.
 Then bring the pan to medium heat again and let the caramel dissolve in wine.
 Add plum quarters and cook for 5 minutes.
 Drain plum slices with a colander or use a slotted spoon, but keep the sauce.
-Bring the red wine sauce to a simmer and cook for 10 minutes, until thickened.
+Bring the red wine sauce to a simmer and cook for 10 minutes until thickened.
 Remove from heat.
 Set aside to cool.

 -

-To assemble the cake, whip whipping cream.
+To assemble the cake, whip heavy cream.
 Place the meringue dome on a serving platter or a cake stand.
 Top with the whipped cream and poached plums.
 Drizzle with the sauce and sprinkle with dark chocolate shavings.
 Serve the Pavlova immediately.

 Notes